-Once a poker hand is determined to have a high EV (expected value) then the good poker player plays that hand forcefully, i.e., betting and raising aggressively.
+Having assess the situation and determined that a poker hand has a high EV (expected value) then the good poker player plays that hand forcefully, i.e., betting and raising aggressively but while continuing to consider new information.
 In this way, a good poker player puts her resources to work when the odds are in her favor — playing fewer hands overall but with better results because each hand played was a relatively strong hand for the situation.
 Contrast this with the alternative of playing weak hands or hands of unknown strength because they were not properly assessed.
 This leads inevitably to poor results and ultimately going broke.

 In startups, “bankroll” is synonymous with “bank account” and “hands” are all the decisions a founder needs to make.
 Often, these decisions amount to choices to pursue the numerous opportunities to do all that stuff that present itself to startup founders with the regularity of bad pharmaceutical commercials — opportunities to build stuff, rebuild stuff, hire people, fire people, pursue a big partnership, launch a new market, launch a new product, launch a new feature, raise more money and on and on and on.